gabrielmfelix/Restricted-Null-Model/README.md

 In this repo, we integrated all those functions aiming to make the analysis of compound topologies easier.

 In addition to the functions already implemented in the package bipartite for R, the present repo contains 2 new functions and 1 integrative script to be used sequentially:

+## Instructions

+1. If you are fully familiar with R and the publications mentioned here, run the commented script "CompoundTest.R";

+2. Alternatively, run the tutorial provided in "CompoundTest.Rmd";

+3. If you are not so familiar with R, read the tutorial provided in "CompoundTest.pdf".

 ## (1) PosteriorProb